cockroachdb/docs/v22.1/show-trace.md

 ### Trace conflicting transactions

-In this example, we use two terminals concurrently to generate conflicting transactions.
+This example uses two terminals concurrently to generate conflicting transactions.

 1. In terminal 1, create a table: